Observations: Blue Jeans

 5.

 Did you feel the surface?
 Did you smell the jeans?
 Did you put your ear to the jeans and hear anything?
 As an observer or as a scientist you need to use all your senses.
 Can you add more observations about the jeans?
-If you have trouble making additional observations, the teacher may suggest some questions which will help your observation.
+If you have trouble making additional observations, talk to other students and your teacher for suggestions.

 Asking Questions:

 Once you observe the jeans you can start to ask questions.
 A scientist is always asking questions.
-She or he asks themselves questions, asks other people questions, and tries to answer the questions by experiments, by reading, or by talking with other scientists.
-Ask some questions about the jeans and write out your questions below.
+She or he asks themselves questions, asks other people questions, and tries to answer the questions by investigating, reading, or by talking with other scientists.

 1.